TadeSamson/MessageServices-dotnet/README.md

             List<Response> responses = mandril.Message.Send(messageInfo);

 #Prerequisite
-.Net framework 4.5 and later as it uses async and wait
+.Net framework 4.5 and later as it uses async and await